 The most important step in dogwood crown canker treatment is prevention.
 Take care not to wound the tree with garden tools when you are transplanting it, or lawn mowers or weed whackers after it is planted.
 Insects or animals can also wound the tree bark and allow the disease to enter.

 Once the fungus has infected a large section of the dogwood’s base, you can do nothing to save the tree.
-However, if only a small area is diseased, you can try to stop its spread by cutting out the canker, removing all discolored bark and sapwood and some 5 cm of healthy bark.
+However, if only a small area is diseased, you can try to stop its spread by cutting out the canker, removing all discolored bark and sapwood and some 2 inches (5 cm.) of healthy bark.
 Use a sharp knife to perform this excision.